Trump says Kennedy Center will close in July for two-year renovation

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Donald Judd, Betsy Klein and Kaanita Iyer contributed to this report.
+CNN’s Donald Judd, Betsy Klein, Kaanita Iyer and Ruben Correa contributed to this report.